-Private welfare plan’s refusal to cover prescribed drug placed him at a disadvantage to other beneficiaries because of his disability
+Private welfare plan’s refusal to cover medically-necessary, prescribed drug placed worker at a disadvantage to other beneficiaries because of his disability

-A Nova Scotia benefits plan discriminated against a disabled worker when it denied coverage of medical marijuana prescribed to the worker by a doctor and supported by medical evidence of its positive effects, the Nova Scotia Human Rights Commission has ruled.
+A Nova Scotia benefits plan discriminated against a disabled worker when it denied coverage of medical marijuana prescribed by a doctor and supported by medical evidence of its positive effects, the Nova Scotia Human Rights Commission has ruled.

 Gordon Skinner was an elevator mechanic at the Dartmouth, N.S., office of ThyssenKrupp Elevator Canada, a Toronto-based elevator company.

 On Aug.
-13, 2010, Skinner was in a motor vehicle accident while working.
-The injuries he suffered led to chronic pain as well as anxiety and depressive disorders, to the point where he was no longer able to work and received permanent impairment benefits.
+13, 2010, Skinner was in a motor vehicle accident while on the job.
+The injuries he suffered led to chronic pain as well as anxiety and depressive disorders, to the point where he was no longer able to work and qualified for permanent impairment benefits.

 Skinner’s medical conditions were treated with pain medication and antidepressants for two years, but these proved to not be effective.
-In mid-2012, he obtained a prescription and licence for medical marijuana and began using the drug, leading to a noticeable improvement over the conventional pain medication he had been taking previously.
+In mid-2012, he obtained a prescription and licence for medical marijuana, leading to a noticeable improvement over the conventional pain medication he had been taking.

-Skinner’s medical marijuana was initially covered by ThyssenKrupp’s motor vehicle insurer.
-However, by May 2014 he reached the maximum coverage offered.
-As a result, he approached the Canadian Elevator Industry Welfare Trust Fund — the provider of health and other benefits for employees and former employees in the unionized sector of the Canadian elevator industry — for coverage of his medical marijuana costs.
+Skinner’s medical marijuana was initially covered by ThyssenKrupp’s motor vehicle insurer, since it was related to a motor vehicle accident.
+However, by May 2014 he reached the maximum coverage offered by the insurer.
+He approached the Canadian Elevator Industry Welfare Trust Fund — the provider benefits for employees and former employees in the unionized sector of the Canadian elevator industry — for coverage of his medical marijuana costs.

-The welfare plan offered coverage for “medically necessary drugs and medicines” that were “obtained only by prescription from a person entitled by law to prescribe them and dispensed by a licensed pharmacist, physician or other health care practitioner authorized by provincial legislation to dispense them.”
-The plan excluded over-the-counter medications and “drugs which are not considered medically necessary.”
+The welfare plan offered prescription drug benefits for “medically necessary drugs and medicines” that were “obtained only by prescription from a person entitled by law to prescribe them and dispensed by a licensed pharmacist, physician or other health care practitioner authorized by provincial legislation to dispense them.”
+It also listed “all generic drugs and life sustaining medications” as eligible for coverage.”

 The fund’s board of trustees considered Skinner’s request at a board meeting, but decided to deny it.
 Its reasoning included the fact that medical marijuana had not been approved by Health Canada under the Food and Drugs Act and therefore wasn’t an approved drug under the terms of the welfare plan.
 In addition, the board determined that because Skinner’s injuries were from a compensable workplace accident, his related medical expenses were eligible for coverage from a provincial medicare plan and exempt from the welfare plan.